Water and Development: Commodification, Ecology and Globalisation (Development Studies)

 - Term 2

-Objectives and learning outcomes of the course
+Objectives and learning outcomes of the module

-At the end of the course, the student should be able to demonstrate the ability to understand and
+At the end of the module, a student should be able to demonstrate the ability to understand and

 Method of assessment

 100% coursework.
 Students will be expected to submit one essay worth 70% and a book review worth 30% of the final grade.
 Resubmission of coursework regulations apply.

 Rutgerd Boelens, Tom Perreault & Jeroen Vos eds, Water justice (Cambridge University Press,

 Oliver Cumming & Tom Slaymaker eds, Equality in Water and Sanitation Services (Routledge, 2018).